notmaurox/ROYGBIV_Earth/README.md

 # ROYGBIV_Earth
-A mac application for data visualization that creates color coded maps of the world to compare statistics between countrie.
+A mac application for data visualization that creates color-coded maps of the world to compare statistics between countries.

 Written in python using plot.ly graphing library and turned into app using py2app.
 All code files included in SourceCode folder.